Traquair History, Family Crest & Coats of Arms

 Early History of the Traquair family

-Another 99 words (7 lines of text) covering the years 1265, 1315 and 1618 are included under the topic Early Traquair History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Traquair research.
+Another 50 words (4 lines of text) covering the years 1265, 1315 and 1618 are included under the topic Early Traquair History in all our PDF Extended History products and printed products wherever possible.

 Traquair Spelling Variations